scanning tire tread with a mobile phone

 Depending on the measurement system selected in the settings, the tread depth will either be displayed in mm or 32″.

-Here is a description of what each value means:
+Here is a description of what your results mean:

 Comparing your results with a manual gauge